Scrivito/scrivito_seo_headline_extender/README.md

     gem 'scrivito_seo_headline_wigdet'

-Add this line to your application Stylesheet manifest for default Styles:
+You can add this line to your application Stylesheet manifest for default Styles:

     *= require scrivito_seo_headline_widget/application

-If you require diffrent font sizes than you can use your own styles.
-Look at [the file](https://github.com/gertimon/scrivito_seo_headlin_widget/blob/master/CHANGELOG.md)
+Or if you require diffrent font sizes than you can use your own styles.
+Copy styles from [this file](https://github.com/gertimon/scrivito_seo_headline/blob/master/app/assets/stylesheets/scrivito_seo_headline/application.css) and change lines for your App.

 And then execute: